Skip to Content

 Kelly Loo, Lifestyle Co-Editor

-Kelly is a third-year geoscience major and chemistry minor.
-She is a level 6 Google Maps reviewer and can be seen struggling with NYT Strands.
+Kelly is a fourth-year geoscience major and chemistry minor.
+She is a level 6 Google Maps reviewer.

 More to Discover